kyleabeauchamp/repex/README.md

 Replica Exchange

 Replica-exchange simulation algorithms and specific variants.

 DESCRIPTION

-This module provides a general facility for running replica-exchange simulations, as well as derived classes for special cases such as parallel tempering (in which the states differ only in temperature) and Hamiltonian exchange (in which the state differ only by potential function).
+This package provides a general facility for running replica-exchange simulations, as well as derived classes for special cases such as parallel tempering (in which the states differ only in temperature) and Hamiltonian exchange (in which the state differ only by potential function).

+This package also provides a number of utilities and tests that are required for Yank and other OpenMM-based projects.

 Provided classes include: